Green's function representations for Marchenko imaging without up/down decomposition: Acoustic Green's function representations

 \item Equation (\ref{eq56b}) forms a starting point for deriving the Marchenko method.
 By applying an inverse Fourier transform we obtain

-for $x_3 \ge \xR$.
-The Marchenko method is based on the separability in time of $G(\bx,\bxS,t)$ and $\f(\bx,\bxS,-t)$.
-For horizontal plane waves in 1D media \citep{Burridge80WM, Broggini2012EJP} and for point-source responses at limited horizontal distances $|\bxH-\bxHS|$ in moderately inhomogeneous 3D media \citep{Wapenaar2013PRL}, these functions only overlap at $t=t_\rmd$, which is the time of the direct arrival of the Green's function.
-This minimum overlap in time allows the construction of a time-windowed version of equation (\ref{eq56btime}) without $G(\bx,\bxS,t)$ (this is the 3D Marchenko equation).
-From this equation the focusing function $\f(\bx,\bxS,t)$ can be resolved, given its direct arrival and the reflection response $R(\bxS,\bxB,t)$.
-In essence this separability of the Green's function and the time-reversed focusing function has been the underlying assumption of all implementations of the Marchenko method.
-This assumption excludes, among others, the treatment of refracted waves, which may arrive prior to the direct arrival of the Green's function and interfere with the focusing function.
+for $x_3 \ge x_{3,R}$.
+The Marchenko method is based on the separability in time of $G({\bf x},{\bf x}_S,t)$ and $f({\bf x},{\bf x}_S,-t)$.
+For horizontal plane waves in 1D media \citep{Burridge80WM, Broggini2012EJP} and for point-source responses at limited horizontal distances $|{\bf x}_{\rm H}-{\bf x}_{{\rm H},S}|$ in moderately inhomogeneous 3D media \citep{Wapenaar2013PRL}, these functions only overlap at $t=t_{\rm d}$, which is the time of the direct arrival of the Green's function.
+This minimum overlap in time allows the construction of a time-windowed version of equation (\ref{eq56btime}) with $G({\bf x},{\bf x}_S,t)$ suppressed and with $f({\bf x},{\bf x}_S,-t)$ almost completely preserved (this is the 3D Marchenko equation).
+From this equation the focusing function $f({\bf x},{\bf x}_S,t)$ can be resolved, given its direct arrival and the reflection response $R({\bf x}_S,{\bf x}_R,t)$.
+In essence the separability of the Green's function and the time-reversed focusing function has been the underlying assumption of all implementations of the Marchenko method.
+This assumption excludes, among others, the treatment of refracted waves, which may arrive prior to the direct arrival of the Green's function and interfere with the time-reversed focusing function.

-Since we have shown that the representations of equations (\ref{eq56b}) and (\ref{eq56btime}) hold for refracted and evanescent waves, it is opportune to start new research on Marchenko methods which exploit the generality of these representations.
-However, in comparison with earlier developments, additional care should be taken to account for the overlap in time of the Green's function and the time-reversed focusing function.
+Since we have argued that the representations of equations (\ref{eq56b}) and (\ref{eq56btime}) hold for refracted and evanescent waves, it is opportune to start new research on Marchenko methods which exploit the generality of these representations.
+Care should be taken to account for the overlap in time of the Green's function and the time-reversed focusing function, particularly when dealing with refracted waves.
 A further discussion of the development of new Marchenko methods is beyond the scope of this paper.